AnacletoLAB/sHAM/README.md

 ### Prerequisites

 * Install `python3`, `python3-pip` and `python3-venv` (Debian 10.6)
-* Make sure that `python --version` starts by 3 or execute `alias python='pyhton3'` in the shell before executing `runner.sh`.
+* Make sure that `python --version` starts by 3 or execute `alias python='pyhton3'` in the shell.
 * For CUDA configuration (if GPU is available) follow https://www.tensorflow.org/install/gpu.
+* From the root of this repository, install the Python package through pip: `pip install -e ./compressionNN_package`

 ### Compiling megaDot
-At present time, we do not provide automatic compile for the C++ dot.
-However, we use cmake for automatically download and compile all the dependencies of the c++ code.
+At present time, the installation of the main Python package does not trigger the automatic compile of the optimized C++ dot procedure, but it must be manually compiled.
+However, we use cmake for download and compile all the dependencies of the c++ code.
 For this reason, the only requirements are the installation of `make`, `cmake` and of a relatively new C++ compiler (code was tested with various releases of g++ > 5.4.0)